Last Updated on

 Some Natural Remedies

-Last but not least is Thundershirt which is a physical solution that we’ve successfully used on occasion.
+Last, but not least, is Thundershirt which is a physical solution that is worth a shot.

 Providing a pet with these anti-anxiety pills is precarious at best.
 Alprazolam often produces unreliable results.

 Why not forget about Xanax and look into better, safer treatment options for your dog!